Tommzy/CS523Project-SinGAN/README.md

 ### Train all the image
 You can trian all the image under Input/Image directory by running `Run.sh`

+### There are some existing trained models under the TrainedModels directory, but we did not upload all the models to the repo due to the size.

 ###  Random samples

 The following command generates 50 random samples of <training_image_file_name> starting from <generation_start_scale_number>.